jhyunb13/conan-gray-unofficial-website/README.md

 - Problem Identification : Poor UX due to requiring users to scroll through a long list to find event information for their cities of interest on the tour-date list page
 - Solution: Added search functionality and a results display interface
 - Outcome : Improved UX by allowing users to quickly access information about events in specific cities of interest
+  &nbsp;

+## Improvement Ideas

+- Build a payment page
+- Optimiza performance